top of page

 What Types of Earring Backs are More Secure?
 Butterfly, Screw, and Alpha System Fittings Comparisson.

 An earring back is a removable part of an earring that prevents the earring from coming out of the ear.
-The design and fit of earring backs vary from traditional push-on butterfly attachments to more complex screw and Alpa System backs and more.
-An overview of the most popular types of earring backs is provided below.
+The design and fit of earring backs vary from traditional most popular push-on butterfly backs to more complex screw, Alpa System, etc., to perfectly match personal preferences, lifestyle, and other requirements of each customer as well as taking into consideration the occasion appropriate for each piece of jewellery where it will be worn.
+Below is an overview of the most popular types of earring backs with recommendations and comparisons given based on my personal experience as well as years of working in the fine jewellery industry as a sales associate and a jeweller/jewellery designer.

 Stud Earring Fittings

 • Butterfly/Friction (Push On) - simple straight post with a small notch/notches and a small metal back.
-Easy to put on and take off, comfortable, and reasonably secure.
+Easy to put on and take off, comfortable and reasonably secure.
+Modifications are available for large earrings/studs.

 • Screw-Back - small screw mechanism to secure the earring in place.
-Usually believed to be more secure, however, poses an increased risk of loss due to unscrewing accidentally or over time.
+Usually mistakenly believed to be more secure than push backs.
+Screw backs pose an increased risk of loss due to accidental unscrewing and getting less tight over time.
 Can be fiddly to put on and take off.

-• Alpha System (Guardian) - clutch-like design with a protective alpha shape that lockes the earring in place.
+• Alpha System (Guardian) - clutch-like design with a protective alpha shape that locks the earring in place.
 Very secure fit, least likely to slip off, minimal chance of accidental loss.

 • Omega Back/Clips - have an open centre that also allows the post of a pierced earring to pass through.
 Designed to support heavier earrings without causing discomfort or sagging.
 Comfortable, easy to put on, relatively secure, however, prone no accidental opening, especially when changing clothes with the earrings on.